ReTabAD: A Benchmark for Restoring Semantic Context in Tabular Anomaly Detection: Dataset Details

 To ensure fair and consistent evaluation across models, we apply a standardized preprocessing pipeline to all datasets.
 We provide both raw data and comprehensive preprocessing code for each dataset to guarantee reproducibility and transparency in our benchmark.
 This systematic approach addresses common inconsistencies found in existing benchmarks and ensures that all datasets maintain their inherent characteristics while providing a unified foundation for algorithm comparison.
 The main preprocessing steps are as follows:

-\begin{itemize}[leftmargin=15pt,topsep=0pt] \itemsep{0em} \item \textbf{Dataset size standardization:} \begin{itemize} \item Datasets exceeding 50,000 samples are randomly downsampled to 50,000 instances using \texttt{np.random.choice} with seed 42 for reproducibility and also provide csv file. \end{itemize}
+\begin{itemize}[leftmargin=15pt,topsep=0pt] \itemsep{0em} \item \textbf{Dataset Size Standardization:} \begin{itemize} \item Datasets exceeding 50,000 samples are randomly downsampled to 50,000 instances using \texttt{np.random.choice} with seed 42 for reproducibility and also provide csv file. \end{itemize}

-\item \textbf{Anomaly definition verification:} \begin{itemize} \item Anomaly labels are verified against original dataset documentation to ensure correct interpretation. \item Ambiguous or incorrectly defined anomaly classes from processed versions are corrected based on domain knowledge and source specifications. \item For newly incorporated datasets, anomaly classes are carefully defined following domain-specific criteria and established conventions in the respective fields.
+\item \textbf{Anomaly Definition Verification:} \begin{itemize} \item For datasets previously available in processed benchmarks (\eg, ADBench), anomaly definitions are verified against the original dataset documentation to ensure correct semantic interpretation.
+Ambiguous or incorrectly defined anomaly classes are corrected based on domain knowledge and the specifications provided by the dataset creators. \item For newly incorporated datasets, we exclusively use public \emph{classification} datasets from authoritative repositories such as the UCI Machine Learning Repository or Kaggle.
+Anomaly labels are deterministically derived by remapping minority or domain-defined abnormal classes to the anomaly category according to the original ground-truth class taxonomy, without introducing any subjective annotation.

+\item Complete anomaly label definitions for all datasets included in our benchmark are provided in Table~\ref{tab:datasets} to ensure full transparency and reproducibility.

 \end{itemize}